Vinchens00-zz/exchange-page/README.md

 # Revolut exchange screen

+## API:
+This app uses free plan of https://openexchangerates.org/api rates provider.
+It has some limited requests per month count, so app migth not work if limit will be reached.

 ## For developers:

 Application is powered by Docker, so it's quite easy to create the local environment.